keaz/fluxgate/ReadME.md

 - Feature modeling
   - Feature types (simple/contextual), multi-environment stages with order/position
+  - **Feature Variants**: A/B testing with multiple values (not just boolean on/off)
+    - Support for string, number, boolean, and JSON variant types
+    - Stage criteria can specify which variant to serve
+    - Flexible JSONB storage for complex variant payloads
+  - **Ordered Criteria Evaluation**: Priority-based evaluation with drag-and-drop UI
+    - Criteria evaluated in priority order (lower values first)
+    - Visual reordering in UI for intuitive priority management
   - Relationships and dependencies
   - Contexts and stage criteria with rollout percentages (bucketing)
 - Evaluation engine